 5.3.
 If, for any reason, a team has only 5 players the Captains will select a wildcard by picking a name (from all those team members present) from a hat.
-The name drawn out will play in twice in the doubles section and not at all in the first singles section.
+The name drawn out will play in twice in the doubles leg and not at all in the first singles leg.
 When the wildcard is drawn, the player that is being replaced must be named by the Captain to the opposing Captain.
 If that named player then arrives after the start of the match and before the wildcard frame has been played, then the named player must play, and the wildcard is null and void.
 There can only be ONE wildcard in the match so if a team arrives with only four players, then one frame will be forfeit in both the second and third legs or until the named missing player turns up.

 5.4.
 For the league table, the following points system will apply:

-Away Win - 3 Points to the Winners
+Win - 3 Points to the Winners

 Draw - 1 Point to Each Team

 5.5.
 Frame difference will not be used for calculating league table positions.
 In the event of a tie at the end of the season for first or second place, or a relegation place, the teams concerned will ‘play off’ over 13 frames at a neutral venue, using the same format as a League Cup match.
 The conditions of eligibility of a player are the same as for a cup final fixture (see point 4.17).
-Frames played in a play off match will be included in the rankings.

 5.6.
 If two divisions are in operation, promotion and relegation will operate on a no-more-than 2 up, and no-more-than 2 down basis.
 If there are an odd number of teams in the league division two always has the ‘bye(s)’.